City Hall - 25 Cottage Road

 Monday-Friday 8 a.m. - 4:30 p.m.

 One of the great challenges in municipal law is the variety of legal subjects, especially given the limited time in which answers and solutions are needed.
-The Legal Department handles questions ranging from taxation to insurance, personal injury to civil rights, constitutional law administrative law to contracts, property rights to environmental law.
+Corporation Counsel handles questions ranging from taxation to insurance, personal injury to civil rights, constitutional law to administrative law, property rights to environmental law, and contracts to personnel matters.
 Local, State and Federal law must be observed.

 Litigation in the City is varied.
-When a person sues the City for money, and the case is covered by insurance, the insurance carrier will generally refer the case to outside counsel.
-In these cases, although the Legal Department does not represent the City in cases not covered by insurance, appeals of court, it does track the case and provide a liaison to the City Council, City employees, and City information.
-Many types of cases, not involving money damages, are handled by Corporation Counsel.
+Many types of cases, not involving money damages (which are often handled by attorneys appointed by the City’s insurance carrier), are handled by Corporation Counsel.
 All governmental action (for example, a Planning Board decision or challenge to the validity of ordinance), and enforcement of ordinances are handled by Corporation Counsel.
 Additionally, Corporation Counsel monitors all litigation to determine if any preventive measures can be taken to minimize future lawsuits.